 This summer, approximately 140,000,000 Americans have travel plans, with 22% using rewards from loyalty programs to finance those trips.
 According to an American Express finding, active loyalty participants have increased by 25% since 2011.
 This increase has contributed to an already competitive market, forcing airlines to discover new ways to innovate, paving a path for younger airlines like JetBlue and Virgin America to drive the industry toward new loyalty standards.

-These newer players are disrupting the loyalty space with innovative programs giving older, more established programs like American Airlines’ AAdvantage a run for their money.
+These newer players are disrupting the loyalty space with innovative airline loyalty programs giving older, more established programs like American Airlines’ AAdvantage a run for their money.
 The key difference with programs like JetBlue’s TrueBlue and Virgin’s Elevate is that they offer additional perks aside from the standard free checked baggage or priority boarding.

 We discussed the building blocks of the Elevate program earlier this week, including a no blackout date policy, and the new Red-Silver-Gold tier system.
 But there are plenty of other highlights worth mentioning.
 Virgin’s offerings include chic lounges in select locations, enhanced social rewards, and to top it off, the “ultimate round-trip flight award”.
 The Elevate member who earns the most elite qualifying points between August 8, 2012 and August 7, 2013 will earn a sub-orbital space flight on Virgin Galactic.
 With the largest frequent flyer population of 1.8 million it is clear Virgin is doing loyalty right.
 It is unique perks like this that add a competitive edge to airlines willing to step outside of the traditional loyalty box.